PipedreamHQ/pipedream/docs/docs/workflows/domains/README.md

 :::

 By default, all new [Pipedream HTTP endpoints](/workflows/steps/triggers/#http) are hosted on the `{{$site.themeConfig.ENDPOINT_BASE_URL}}` domain.
-But you can configure any domain you want: instead of `https://endpoint.m.pipedream.net`, the endpoint would be available on `https://endpoint.yourdomain.com`.
+But you can configure any domain you want: instead of `https://endpoint.m.pipedream.net`, the endpoint would be available on `https://endpoint.example.com`.

 ## Configuring a new custom domain

 ### 1. Choose your domain

 You can configure any domain you own to work with Pipedream HTTP endpoints.
-For example, you can host Pipedream HTTP endpoints on a dedicated subdomain on your core domain, like `*.pipedream.yourdomain.com` or `*.marketing.yourdomain.com`.
+For example, you can host Pipedream HTTP endpoints on a dedicated subdomain on your core domain, like `*.eng.example.com` or `*.marketing.example.com`.
 This can be any domain or subdomain you own.

 In this example, endpoints would look like:

 ```
-endpoint.pipedream.yourdomain.com
-endpoint1.pipedream.yourdomain.com
+[endpoint_id].eng.example.com
+[endpoint_id_1].eng.example.com
 ...
 ```

+where `[endpoint_id]` is a uniquely-generated hostname specific to your Pipedream HTTP endpoint.

-If you own a domain that you want to _completely_ redirect to Pipedream, you can also configure `*.yourdomain.com` to point to Pipedream.
+If you own a domain that you want to _completely_ redirect to Pipedream, you can also configure `*.example.com` to point to Pipedream.
 In this example, endpoints would look like:

 ```
-endpoint.yourdomain.com
-endpoint1.yourdomain.com
+[endpoint_id].example.com
+[endpoint_id_1].example.com
 ...
 ```

-Since all traffic on `*.yourdomain.com` points to Pipedream, we can assign hosts on the root domain.
-This also means that **you cannot use other hosts like www.yourdomain.com** without conflicting with Pipedream endpoints.
-Choose this option only if you're serving all traffic from `yourdomain.com` from Pipedream.
+Since all traffic on `*.example.com` points to Pipedream, we can assign hosts on the root domain.
+This also means that **you cannot use other hosts like www.example.com** without conflicting with Pipedream endpoints.
+Choose this option only if you're serving all traffic from `example.com` from Pipedream.

 Before you move on, make sure you have access to manage DNS records for your domain.
 If you don't, please coordinate with the team at your company that manages DNS records, and feel free to [reach out to our Support team](https://pipedream.com/support) with any questions.